 7.2.8 Payment for Actual Energy Withdrawals by Energy Storage Resources

 A Customer that is participating in the ISO-administered Energy and Ancillary Services markets with an Energy Storage Resource, or an Aggregation containing one or more Energy Storage Resources, will be subject to Day Ahead Market settlements pursuant to Section 4.2.6 and Real Time Market settlements pursuant to 4.5.2, or in the case of a Supplier of Regulation Service pursuant to Rate Schedule 15.3.6.1 of this ISO Services Tariff.

 If a Load Serving Entity requires the Energy Storage Resource, including an Energy Storage Resource participating in an Aggregation, to also pay a retail rate for its charging withdrawals, then the ISO shall issue a credit to the affected Customer for the associated Actual Energy Withdrawals and assess a charge to this Load Serving Entity for the same Actual Energy Withdrawals.

+An Energy Storage Resource must identify whether its Energy withdrawals for charging will be invoiced at wholesale or at retail rates as part of the ISO’s Customer registration process.
+After an Energy Storage Resource’s initial registration, a Load Serving Entity that possesses the necessary authority must notify the ISO and all affected Energy Storage Resources, including Energy Storage Resources participating in an Aggregation, at least 30 days prior to the start of a month in which it will change how one or more Energy Storage Resources are charged for their Actual Energy Withdrawals (at wholesale or at retail).
+Advance notice is required to switch from charging at wholesale to charging at retail or vice-versa.
+The ISO shall effectuate the change at the start of a month, after it has been provided the required advance notice.

 When an Energy Storage Resource participates as a Co-located Storage Resource, the credit issued to an affected Customer and the corresponding charge assessed to the Load Serving Entity will not include the Energy Storage Resource’s charging Energy received from the co-located Intermittent Power Resource behind the Co-located Storage Resource’s shared Point of Injection/Point of Withdrawal.
 The credit and offsetting charge shall be calculated as the product of the Actual Energy Withdrawals of the Energy Storage Resource and the time weighted average Real-Time Market LBMP for the hour at the Energy Storage Resource’s location.